 Selling a beautiful house?
 You better show it off!
 Use your best photo as the main feature of your real estate flyer.
-This could be a photo of the exterior or the interior—you can use your judgement to pick the photo that you think is the most eye catching.
+This could be a photo of the exterior or the interior—you can use your judgment to pick the photo that you think is the most eye catching.

 In the flyer example below the realtor has allowed the photograph to take up the most space on the flyer, and has used white space below the photograph to display all of the property details and contact information.

-9. Provide home owners with reasons why they should pick you as their realtor
+9. Provide homeowners with reasons why they should pick you as their realtor

 Real estate is a competitive market and your realtor marketing is important to differentiate yourself.
-Why not take a leaf out of the consumer brand playbook and tell people exactly why you are the best choice.
+Why not take a leaf out of the consumer brand playbook and tell people exactly why you are the best choice?
 X company runs adverts that say ‘better than the leading brand’ for a reason!